What can I do to help my friend?

 When our friend, family member, loved one is living with abuse by an intimate partner, we have a key role in supporting their journey.
 You may be the only person that they can trust.
 Please read on for tips and tools help a friend.

-Violence in an intimate relationship is a systematic pattern of domination, where the abuser uses abusive tactics designed to maintain power and control over the woman.
+Violence in an intimate relationship is a systematic pattern of domination, where an abusive partner uses abusive tactics designed to maintain power and control over the woman.
 The Power and Control Wheel was developed by Domestic Violence Intervention Program based in Duluth, Minnesota.
-The P and C Wheel provides a good illustration of the tactics used by an abuser.
+The P and C Wheel provides a good illustration of the tactics used by an abusive partner.

 Remember: You may be the only person your friend can trust.
 Be attentive, believe what she says, tell her you care, and show her you are willing to help.

-• Reassure your friend that she does not cause the abuse.
-An abuser learned to use violence as a way of maintaining power and control over her long before he/she met your friend.
+- Reassure your friend that she does not cause the abuse.
+An abusive partner learned to use violence as a way of maintaining power and control over her likely well before ever meeting your friend.

-• Physical safety is the first priority.
+- Physical safety is the first priority.
 Women frequently minimize violence because abuse usually gets worse over time.
 Ignoring the abuse is dangerous.
-Explain this to your friend and help her to make an emergency safety plan by obtaining transition house phone numbers and discussing safe places or people she knows she can go to considering police and legal protection.
+Explain this to your friend and help her to make an emergency safety plan by obtaining transition house phone numbers and discussing safe places or people she knows she can go to and perhaps she wants to consider police and legal remedies.

-• Tell your friend she is not alone.
-Abuse happens to many women, of all income and educational levels, in all social classes, in all religious and ethnic groups.
+- Tell your friend she is not alone.
+Abuse happens to many women, of all income and educational levels, in all social classes, in all races, religious and ethnic groups.

 Be Supportive and Willing to Listen